microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/build_cache.md

 can also be used with custom commands by enabling the `incremental` flag in **custom-commands.json**.)
 However, the build output is not saved anywhere, so generally a full rebuild is still required when switching to another branch.

-Rush's experimental new **build cache** improves on this by creating a tar archive of each project's build outputs.
+Rush's **build cache** improves on this by creating a tar archive of each project's build outputs.
 The archive is cached so that later, if `rush build` can find a match in the cache, it can extract the archive instead of building that project.
 This can provide dramatic speedups, for example reducing a 30 minute build time to 30 seconds.
 The cache key is a hash of the source files and NPM dependencies, following the